Please click on the links to access policies and planning

 - how they can achieve more by coming together than staying apart

 For effective learning to take place we use a range of teaching methods.
 There are times when the teacher works with the whole class in a shared session and times when children work in small groups, in pairs or individually.
-Children may often apply their literacy and numeracy skills through areas of the IPC.
+Children may often apply their literacy and numeracy skills through other areas of the curriculum.

-All IPC units of work follow a process Entry Point (an exciting introduction), Knowledge Harvest (what do children already know about the theme), Explain the Theme (the ‘big idea’), Big Picture (subject knowledge for teachers), Research Activity (find out information), Recording Activity (children interpret the learning), Exit Point (celebrate learning with parents).
+All units of learning follow a process Entry Point (an exciting introduction), Knowledge Harvest (what do children already know about the theme), Explain the Theme (the ‘big idea’), Big Picture (subject knowledge for teachers), Research Activity (find out information), Recording Activity (children interpret the learning), Exit Point (celebrate learning with parents).

-Thematic work -This approach uses a "theme" as a vehicle for learning across the curriculum.
+Thematic work -This approach uses a 'theme' as a vehicle for learning across the curriculum.
 Based on a child's first-hand experience children are encouraged to explore and investigate.
 Through research, testing, analysis and evaluation children are given opportunities to use and apply their knowledge and skills to real situations.
 In this way children become aware of the links between curriculum areas e.g. the links between English and Science when recording an investigation.

 Writing- Our approach to writing builds confidence and encourages children to think of themselves as writers from very early on.
 Children are given opportunities to communicate in a variety of written forms, from prose and poetry to an accurate account of a scientific or mathematical investigation.
 The structure of our language is important and there is greater emphasis on this as children develop.

 Handwriting-We believe that handwriting is a craft that requires regular practice if we are to write legibly.
 Our style of handwriting is aimed at developing a fluent cursive style.